Data has taken over the world.

-When the solution is already decided and implementation and scalability are the critical issue, Machine Learning Engineers are your choice.
+When the solution is already decided, and implementation and scalability are the critical issues, Machine Learning Engineers are your choice.
 They will put the models into production and fit them into restricted computational resources.

 Here’s a quick chart summing up the common differences.

 |College Degree||Quantitative Field (Math, Statistics, Economics…)||Computer Science|

 |Level of Education||often Masters or PhD||College Degree|

 Data Mining and Cleansing

 Build ML infrastructure and backend